isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :isccmd:`reservation-get-by-address` can be used to query the host database and
-retrieve all reservations for given IP address or a delegated prefix (without
+retrieve all reservations for a given IP address or a delegated prefix (without
-a prefix length) in a specified subnet or in all subnets.
+a prefix length), in a specified subnet or in all subnets.
 This command uses
 parameters providing the mandatory ``ip-address`` and the optional ``subnet-id``
 and ``operation-target``.